cuongdevjs/reactjs-social-login/README.md

   } from 'react-social-login-buttons'

   import { ReactComponent as PinterestLogo } from './assets/pinterest.svg'
+  import { ReactComponent as TiktokLogo } from './assets/tiktok.svg'

   // REDIRECT URL must be same with URL where the (reactjs-social-login) components is locate
   // MAKE SURE the (reactjs-social-login) components aren't unmounted or destroyed before the ask permission dialog closes